mardix/assembly/README.md

 - Class methods (action) could be accessed: hello_world(self) becomes 'hello-world'

-- Smart Rendering without adding any blocks in your templates
+- Smart template: automatically map the class and method name, to folder and html file

 - Auto rendering by returning a dict of None

-- Templates are mapped as the model in the class the $module/$class/$method.html

 - Markdown ready: Along with  HTML, it can also properly parse Markdown

-- Auto route can be edited with @route()
+- Auto route can be edited with @request.route()

 - Restful: GET, POST, PUT, DELETE